 - Line a 9"x9" pan with parchment paper, leaving about two inches of paper sticking out over the pan.
 This will help to lift out the fudge when set.

-- Press the mixture evenly into the pan, being sure to get into the corners.
-Once pressed, I used a small plastic drinking tumbler as a mini rolling pin to even out the surface as much as possible.
+- Press the fudge mixture evenly into the pan, being sure to get into the corners.
+Once pressed, use a small silicone spatula to press the surface of the fudge to even out the surface as much as possible.
 Set aside.

 - In the meantime, over a double boiler, melt together the chocolate chips and the coconut oil until melted and smooth.

-- Pour over the cookie dough and smooth evenly over the surface.
+- Pour over the fudge and smooth evenly over the surface.

-- Top with the remaining half cup of macadamia nuts.
+- Top with the remaining creme eggs and mini eggs.

 - Refrigerate for 2 hours until set.
 Allow to sit at room temperature for 5 minutes before cutting.